yangke/7zip-null-pointer-dereference/README.md

 # 7zip-null-pointer-dereference
-This repository is for CVE bug report of p7zip only
+This repository is for CVE bug report(CVE-2016-9296) of p7zip only